 We mentioned before that inbound marketing is very crucial to generating business.
-I wanted to share with you some guidelines you should be following when using Twitter and Facebook.
+I wanted to share with you some guidelines you should be following when using Twitter and Facebook for building brands.
 These websites can provide you with tons of exposure, while Building Your Brand using social media but they won’t do you any good if you aren’t using them properly.
 Both social media sites should be used, but it is important to understand the differences they have.
 Learning a few things about these social media sites may change the way you post your content and give you better results.

-- Mainly for brands
+- Mainly for building brands

 - More businesses than Twitter